UCLA-Creative-Labs/cl-rfcs/text/0021-internal-data-monitoring.md

 for Creative Labs.
 These tools are primarily meant for Creative Labs board members, but we could look towards displaying some of the data publicly or publishing our findings through a blog post for marketing content!
-The projects are detailed in the later sections.
+We will detail the first project in the following sections.

 Note: Since we do not have complete datasets on many events or projects in the past, much of this will be just to setup infrastructure for the future.

-#### Future Goals
+### Future Goals

 The obvious first direction for future goals is for new data analysis projects to be added and implemented into this monorepo.
 It would be beneficial for there to be a system in place where anyone on Creative Labs board can submit an issue in regards to CL data - whether it's displaying a certain dataset or exploring if there is a correlation between two datasets - that the dev team can then add to existing projects or start a new project if necessary.

+Other projects under ideation include a social media data visualizer that would monitor the correlation between social media post interactions (ads, likes, shares) and event attendance.
+Another project would be to create a tool that monitors where (and at what frequency) users are navigating towards on our main site.

 ## Why are we doing this?